The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-60003

-CVE-2025-60003 is a buffer over-read DoS vulnerability in Juniper Networks Junos OS and Junos OS Evolved affecting the routing protocol daemon.
-Attackers can crash rpd via malicious BGP updates.
-This article covers affected versions and fixes.
+CVE-2025-60003 is a buffer over-read DoS vulnerability in Juniper Junos OS and Junos OS Evolved affecting the routing protocol daemon (rpd).
+Attackers can crash rpd via malformed BGP updates.
+This article covers technical details, affected versions, impact, and mitigation steps.

 CVE-2025-60003 Overview